 Server-side tracking

 Instead of running JavaScript that sets cookies in the browser, server-side tracking captures events on your backend.
-The user's browser never receives a tracking cookie because the data collection happens on your server.
+The user's browser never receives a tracking cookie because data collection happens on your server.

-This approach is immune to ad blockers, doesn't require consent banners for basic analytics, and gives you more control over what data you collect.
+This is immune to ad blockers, doesn't require consent banners for basic analytics, and gives you more control over what data you collect.

 Session-based identifiers

 Some tools create a temporary, non-persistent identifier for each visit.
-This ties actions together during a single session — page views, clicks, form submissions — without storing anything in the browser.
+This ties actions together during a single session (page views, clicks, form submissions) without storing anything in the browser.
 When the session ends, the identifier is discarded.

-This gives you meaningful session-level data (bounce rate, pages per visit, conversion paths) without the privacy implications of persistent tracking.
+You get session-level data (bounce rate, pages per visit, conversion paths) without the privacy implications of persistent tracking.

 First-party data

 Your own signup forms, user accounts, and preference settings are first-party data.
-You collected it directly from the user with their knowledge.
-Cookieless analytics tools can combine anonymous session data with authenticated user data when someone logs in — no cookies needed.
+You collected it directly from the user, with their knowledge.
+Cookieless analytics tools can combine anonymous session data with authenticated user data when someone logs in, no cookies needed.

 Hashed identifiers